Finishing The Past

 The longer the person maintains the avoidant behavior, the more traumatic manifestations they collect.
 Until eventually, even if they decide to deal with their trauma, it becomes almost impossible to locate the event which started it all.
 But without uncovering the root of the trauma, full healing is not possible.

-Healing without understanding trauma is a process of trial and error, and it can take decades of work until finally getting it right.
-From the extensive excavations of my own traumatic past, I’ve uncovered a set of tools that eventually enabled me to cut right through the clutter and reduce this entire process to just a few hours.
+Healing trauma without first understanding how it works is a long process of trial and error.
+In many cases, it can even take decades of therapy and intense psychological work until finally getting it right.
+From the extensive excavations of my own traumatic past, in therapy as well as on my own, I’ve managed to distill a set of tools, or cognitive razors, that eventually enabled me to cut right through the clutter and reduce this entire process to just a single, while rather intense, afternoon.

 Finishing the Past: Step 1 – Keep Calm & Make Yourself Feel Safe!